 How to monitor APIs with Google Sheets

-In this tutorial you will learn how to setup a simple API monitoring tool using widely adopted Google Sheets.
+In this tutorial you will learn how to setup a simple API monitoring flow by using only Google Sheets spreadsheet.

 We will build simple API monitoring spreadsheet, using Google Sheets with the scheduled tests.